Problems in the housing market are a cause of the downturn as well as a consequence of it.

 The biggest disappointment about Barack Obama is how he made health spending the top priority, thus throwing America’s economy off track for jobs to recover after the 2008 financial crisis in housing.

-But a bigger disappointment is how the aspiring Democratic successors to Obama and Republican establishment all fail as well to make a priority of addressing the need that individual Americans and economic growth both have for more affordable housing.
+But a bigger disappointment is how aspiring Democratic successors to Obama and Republican frontrunners — including a self-described housing mogul among the media-elite sameness — fail as well to make a priority of addressing the need that individual Americans and economic growth both demand for a more robust supply in affordable housing.

 Planning to Fail